-Fire or explosion hazard from fumes accumulating from rags being stored in bilge area.
+Accumulating from rags being stored in bilge area.
 DO NOT store rags used to wipe up fuel or solvent spills in the boat.
 Dispose of rags properly ashore.

 The spilling of fuel or oil into our waterways contaminates the environment and is dangerous to wildlife.
 DO NOT discharge or dispose of fuel, oil or other chemicals into the water; it is prohibited and you can be fined.
 These are three common, accidental types of discharge: